£150,000 of National Lottery Funding Awarded to British Judo Association Towards Tackling of Inequalities of Sport and Physical Activity

 The funding follows an extensive bid from the Association detailing how the funds will help judo clubs and facilities across Great Britain.

-The funding award has allowed British Judo to launch our “Club Grant Scheme” today which was detailed to clubs in our recent club webinars.
+The funding award has allowed British Judo and Sport England to launch a “Club Grant Scheme” today which was detailed to clubs in our recent club webinars.

 The Covid-19 pandemic has affected everyone in a sudden and dramatic manner, with an unprecedented impact on health and of course daily life.
 We are therefore profoundly worried about the well-being of our members during this difficult time and recognise that the effects of this crisis will have extraordinary longer-term consequences on our clubs and members.